vincentchowto/dissertationcodes/README.md

 Codes for the dissertation of 'Analysing Political Risk Regimes: Identifying Systematic Patterns and Shifts in Country Risk Measures Over Time'
 # ICRG Monthly Data Analysis Pipeline — README

-This is a small toolkit to turn ICRG Excel data into tidy monthly data, build simple composites, find risk **regimes** with HMMs, and make a few helpful charts/tables.
-It’s written to be easy to run for a postgraduate project.
+This toolkit provides a structured workflow to transform ICRG Monthly data into standardised monthly datasets, constructing aggregated risk indicators, applying Hidden Markov Models (HMMs) and K-means Clustering to identify underlying risk regimes, and generating visualisations and summary tables to support the analysis.

 ---